artivis/artivis.github.io/content/post/2020/lxc.md

 We will then configure our container so that it is able to share a workspace with our host machine.
 We will also enable the use of graphical applications from the container (e.g. Rviz, Gazebo).
-We will further personalize our containerized workflow, setting up all of our application configuration files \- a.k.a dotfiles.

 The main prerequisites for this post are to be familiar with:
 - the command terminal in Linux